biswabismay/biswabismay/README.md

 - 👋 Hi, I’m @biswabismay
-- #️⃣ I have C, Python, HTML in
+- #️⃣ I have knowledge on C, Python, HTML.
 - 📑 Currently studing as a first year in Computer Science and Engineering at Kalinga Instiute of Industrial Technology, Bhubaneswar.
 - 🌱 I’m currently practicing DSA through Leetcode, Hackerrank and CodeChef.
 - 👀 I’m looking to collaborate on projects to gain experience and practice how a project works
-- 🖊 You can contact me through my Email and LinkedIn as undersigned
+- 🖊 You can contact me through my Email and LinkedIn as following
 - Email- biswabismay03@gmail.com
 - LinkedIn- https://www.linkedin.com/in/biswabismay/